Sgudkov/ADD_GOS/README.md

 ### Propose usage.

 For example you need to add this functionality to transaction FR58.
-In standard t-code it doesn't available, because we don't have yet document number.
+In standard t-code this button doesn't available, because we don't have yet document number.
 In this example document number using like a object key.

 This example which we mentioned above.